TheThirdFloor/UnrealP4Migrate/README.md

 ![Create the branch mapping in Unreal.](/Resources/docs/images/UnrealP4Migrate_demo1.gif)

 ## Unreal Compatibility
 Intended to be compatible with 4.27+.
-Development should be done in the lowest compatible version.

 ## Install
 Clone or unzip into the Unreal project's plugin folder.
 Structure should look like: